robin/chit/README.txt

 $ chit --init
 This will be run automatically when you run chit for the first time.

-To get your cheat sheet:
+To get a cheat sheet:
 $ chit [cheatsheet]
-If it does not exist, a new one will be created and waiting for your editing.
+If it does not exist, a new one will be created and waiting for editing.
 Leave it blank and quit the editor if you don't want to add a new one.

 To edit a cheat sheet, use the --edit switch.
 $ cheat [cheatsheet] --edit